How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Let's take a closer look at the business license data.

 Here is a list of tasks we will accomplish with FME.
 We have already completed the first one in our current workspace.
-We will modify the workspace to perform the rest of the tasks.
+We will modify the workspace to complete the remaining tasks.

 • Filter out records that don't have latitude/longitude values